 This project was inspired by/utilizes the techniques of datamoshing, an indie trend of 2009 that has found a resurgence (with me).
 The particular effect I am using exploits the nature of video compression.
-In short, videos are compressed into I-frames and P-frames where I-frames carry the full image while P-frames carry only the motion between I-frames.
-The compression is exploited to produce only P-frames, and that motion is then applied to an incorrect starting image.
+In short, videos are compressed into I-frames and P-frames.
+I-frames carry the full image while P-frames carry only the motion between I-frames.
+In this project, the compression is exploited to produce only P-frames, and that motion is then applied to an incorrect starting image.
 This pushing to the limit of the codec was my starting point- what can we learn when we bend the systems governing video?
-I also thought the collapse of camera/actor/scene motion to a single type was worth investigating.
+I also thought the collapse of camera/actor/scene motion to a single type of generic motion was very interesting.
 To this end, I've used the P-frames from various films and applied them to uniform starting images to better understand the composition and structure of motion.
-I see it like injecting a color tracer to better observe cell action.
-Clicking any animation below should open up a larger version (possibly marginally larger, I've kept sizes down for the purposes of this page but I have full size/full color versions available upon request) and I will add more films as I perform more studies!
+It's akin to injecting a color tracer to better observe cellular action.
+Clicking any animation below should open up a larger version (possibly only marginally larger, I've kept sizes down for the purposes of this page but I have full size/full color versions available upon request) and I will add more films as I perform more studies!